Stanislav Horuna

 2nd on voting Athlete of the year 2019 according to IWGA.

 Biography

-He was born in Lviv, in family of businessmen.
+He was born in Lviv, in a family of businessmen.
 Went to Lviv high school No. 53 with profound learning of English language (from 2007 is a gymnasium "Prestige" with profound learning of foreign languages).
-In 2011 finished the faculty of law in Lviv National University of Ivan Franco, area of expertise — jurisprudence.
+In 2011, finished the faculty of law in Lviv National University of Ivan Franco, area of expertise — jurisprudence.
 Lives in Lviv, practicing lawyer.